 Sharon R. López, a partner in Lancaster’s Triquetra Law, will become president of the Pennsylvania Bar Association (PBA) at the conclusion of the PBA Annual Meeting, May 12, in Pittsburgh.
 She will be the first Latina president in the history of the association that was founded in 1895.
 In her current role as president-elect of the organization, López created the Membership Enhancement Blue Ribbon Panel on Millennials, Mothers and Minorities in the Profession, an appointed group of PBA members who are identifying new approaches to increase association membership through outreach, marketing and mentorship.

-Tonya Butler has announced her candidacy for magisterial district judge in Reading, Pennsylvania.
+Tonya Butler is the Republican and Democratic candidate for the upcoming general election of magisterial district judge in Reading, Pennsylvania.
 Butler is currently assistant solicitor in Reading.

 Gina Pesaresi was appointed Administrative Law Judge for Social Security Administration’s Office of Disability Adjudication and Review in Charleston, West Virginia in October 2016.